 Gen. 22:15-18 - God gave Abram an important role to play through all of it: FAITH!

-An explosion of Theological Themes in the life and times of Abraham!
+An explosion of Theological Themes emerged in the life and times of Abraham.

-First, In the life and times of Abraham, we are introduced to 6 new names of God, each with nuances that provide insight into His communicable and incommunicable attributes these names show up in the following Scriptures, and most are prevalent in the rest of the Old Testament:
+First, we are introduced to 6 new names of God each with nuances that provide insight into His communicable and incommunicable attributes these names show up in the following Scriptures, and most are prevalent in the rest of the Old Testament:

 Adonai (Lord, Master, Almighty, Sovereign)